parrt/AniML-java/README.md

 for discrete, try all (or treat as continuous)

 for continuous variables, sort by that variable and choose those split points at each unique value. each split has low variance of dependent variable

+I'm going to try encoding floats as int so int[] can always be the data type of a row.

 <img src="whiteboard.jpg" width=300>